JvanderStad/Utils/SourceTree/README.md

 ![Sample](Screenshot2.jpg)

-- Chrome browser will open with a new PR with current branch -> master
+- Chrome browser will open with a new PR with current branch :arrow_forward: master

 ![Sample](Screenshot3.jpg)